ovmuller/ovmuller.github.io/index.md

 ## About me

 I am a climate scientist with a background in computer engineering.
-I have always been interested in computing not as an end in itself, but as a tool to understand and solve physical problems.
-This interest led me to pursue a PhD in Water Resources and eventually to my current research at the intersection of climate, hydrology, and numerical modelling.
-I am currently based at CEVARCAM, Universidad Nacional del Litoral (UNL), and I am a researcher at CONICET.
+My interest in using computing to understand physical systems led me to pursue a PhD in Water Resources and to work at the intersection of climate, hydrology, and numerical modelling.
+I am currently based at CEVARCAM as a Research Professor at Universidad Nacional del Litoral (UNL) and a CONICET researcher.

 ## Research interests